MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-online.md

 - Data is encrypted at-rest by using tde and backup encryption
 - Data backups are always encrypted.
-- All network traffic inside the service is encrypted using state-of-the-art encryption protocols.
+- All network traffic inside the service is encrypted by using state-of-the-art encryption protocols.

 ## Service integration